corda/corda/docs/source/design/targetversion/design.md

 ## Goals

-Define the semantics of target platform version and minimum platform version attributes for CorDapps.
+Define the semantics of target platform version and minimum platform version attributes for CorDapps, and the minimum platform version for the Corda network.
 Describe how target and platform versions would be specified by CorDapp developers.
 Define how these values can be accessed by the node and the CorDapp itself.

 ## Non-goals

 In the future it might make sense to integrate the minimum and target versions into a Corda gradle plugin.
 Such a plugin is out of scope of this document.

-This document does not concern itself with how the _minimum target version_ should work.

 ## Timeline